Overview of Mangrove's ecosystem

 Call sequence overview

-The diagram below summarizes the call sequence induced by a taker order.
+The diagram below summarizes the call sequence induced by a market order.
 Notice that first the

 makerExecute functions is executed for all offers, and only subsequently are the